deconst/deconst-docs/writing-docs/coordinator/templates.rst

 Templates
 ---------

 The visual identity, navigation, and HTML boilerplate used for each page rendered by Deconst is provided by a set of *templates* that are managed within the control repository.
-Templates are written in `Handlebars <http://handlebarsjs.com/>`_ syntax and must be placed in a subdirectory of ``templates`` named after the domain in which they're used.
+Templates are written in `Nunjucks <https://mozilla.github.io/nunjucks/>`_ syntax and must be placed in a subdirectory of ``templates`` named after the domain in which they're used.
 Layout template files should usually end with an ``.html`` extension.

 .. _control-template-syntax: